theriyasharma24/DSA-Practice-Problems/readme.md

 ## Contributing

 We encourage contributions from everyone!
 Here's how you can get involved:
+- Before creating a PR, you can create an issue with **new DSA problem** label and link your PR with the issue. (optional)
 - **Fork** this repository
 - **Clone** it to your local machine
 - Choose a problem or category